JohnChangUK/AJAB-Chrome-Extension/README.md

 ## Google Chrome Chat Extension

 A Google Chrome extension which allows people to on any website to connect and chat amongst each other.
+This works on any website and can be used by simply clicking on the togglebar and opening the chat.

 ## Technologies Used
-- React: open-source JavaScript library for UI
+- React.js: A declarative, efficient, and flexible JavaScript library for building user interfaces.
-- Babel: Transpiler which converts ES6 to ES5
+- Node.js: A server-side platform built on Google Chrome's JavaScript Engine (V8 Engine).
-- Firebase: Cloud Storage Database - Google
+- Firebase: Cloud Storage Database - Google, Used as a mobile and web application development platform
+- Babel: Transpiler which transpiles ECMAScript 6 to ECMAScript 5, to support browsers that to not support ES6
 - Testing: Chai, Mocha, Enzyme, React-Test-Utilities
 - Created a Google Chrome Extension